WebexCC-SA/US_LTRCCT-2296/docs/Emergency_Flag.md

 >
 > Connect the True node edge to the HTTP Request node, in the next step you will learn HTTP Configuration
 >
-> Connect the False node edge to the play welcome message node
+> Link the Collect Digit Node to Conditon Node
 >
 ---